Hasad1203/HopHacksFall2021/README.md

 ## About

-This is a project that takes in credit/debit card information and transforms it in QR Code format.
+This is a project that takes in credit/debit card information and transforms it in QR Code format that can be used for quick and easy online payments.

 ## How To Run